 I was listening to Abba recently and, as a bassist, hardly unaware the brilliant (often slightly left-field) basslines and had the concept of this article.
 I had to think.
 I had read Benny and Björn reportedly intensely controlled every aspect of the music.
 At least that was the commonly reported view.
 Was this factual?
 Did they (Benny and Björn) play some of the bass?
 Did they write out every note of every bassline including fills?
 I read a lot and listened a lot more.
 Many questions still remain and I would appreciate your ideas or responses in the comments below but I have have some to the conclusion that Rutger Gunnarsson (the Swedish Jamerson) played most of the tracks and Mike Watson many other key tracks and both created most of their own musical parts.

 Abba made some quite brilliant use of synths that many bands have been clearly influenced by The Visitors, Take a Chance on Me etc) but on many of the tracks with synth bass, bass guitar is often added with its own distinct line – as on Gimme, Gimme, Gimme (a Man After Midnight).
+Mike confirms in The Strange Brew podcast that synth bass was almost always added later in the recording process, doubling or playing along to the part that the bass guitarist created and recorded.

 Go buy some of their music and listen!